S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 **Description:** Event triggered after successfully uploading the transcoded video file back to the storage service.

 ### 6. WorkerNodeScaledUp
-**Description:** Event triggered when a new worker node is spun up to handle increased workload due to high CPU utilization.
+**Description:** Event triggered when a new worker node is spun up to handle increased workload.

 ### 7. WorkerNodeScaledDown
 **Description:** Event triggered when an underutilized worker node is scheduled for shutdown after finishing its current tasks.